310mc/https-310mc.github.io-tl/source/_posts/meteor_impact/first_half_p1.md

 Hehe, you’re so strange, Shinkai-kun… I’ve never ever vented any of these thoughts out, but…

-You’re not even my friend, yet I can’t help but tell you my secrets.
+You aren’t even my friend, yet I can’t help but tell you my secrets.

 Please forget everything I said.
 It has nothing to do with you.
 {% endbubble %}

 {% bubble Kanata past %}
 … that is true. the Land has Nothing to do with a god.